 Well, they’re exactly what they sound like.
 They’re like regular cat beds – and come in all the shapes and sizes that regular cat beds come in – but they’re heated, almost like an electric blanket.
 The majority of them plug into an outlet to provide continuous heat.
 You can get a heated pet bed for every type of domestic animal you can think of, and many designed especially for cats.

 Like we mentioned above, there are all different kinds of heated cat bed.
 You (or, more accurately, your cat) can choose between:

 - Simple mats

 - Self-heated beds that hold onto warmth

-But why should you pick heated cat beds, especially if they’re a little more expensive?
+But why should you pick a heated pet bed, especially if they’re a little more expensive?
 Wouldn’t your cat be happy with a regular cat bed?
-Here are five reasons why your cat might thank you for buying them an upgrade.
+Here are a couple of reasons why your cat might thank you for buying them an upgrade.